Recession Proof Stocks: Is There Such a Thing?

 - Companies with a market duopoly or industries with huge barriers to market entry tend to be stable in recessions.
 Look at stocks like Waste Management, Inc. (NYSE: WM) and AT&T Inc. (NYSE: T) and think about how much competition they really have.

 The underlying theme across each of these sectors and companies is need.
-What do people need in their everyday lives?
+What do people actually need in their everyday lives?
 Do they have to pay their utility bills, visit the doctor and buy groceries?
 Of course!
 Do they need brand-name apparel or home remodeling services?
 Not when they’re pinching pennies.

 Look To The Market Stalwarts